 [This section will consider the status of stations on sub-orbital vehicles and study corresponding regulatory provisions to determine which existing radiocommunication services can be used by stations on sub-orbital vehicles.]

-There are several existing radiocommunications services that can be used by stations on-board suborbital vehicles.
+There are several existing radiocommunications services that can be used by stations on-board suborbital vehicles using existing coordination processes and procedures.
 These services include, but may not necessarily be limited to:

-[TBD]
+AM(R)S: The Aeronautical Mobile (Route) Service, e.g. VHF voice and data communications and ADS-B, when permitted by ICAO SARPs.

+RNSS: The GNSS systems using 1 164-1 215 MHz and 1 559-1 610 MHz can be used for navigation.

+MSS: The Mobile Satellite Service in the frequency bands 1610-1626.5 MHz can be used for safety (AMS(R)S allocation in the 1610-1626.5 MHz band) and non-safety applications.

+AMS: TT&C applications in the Aeronautical Mobile Service (AMS) are currently using aeronautical mobile telemetry (AMT) in the lower S-band (2200-2290 MHz for telemetry and 2025-2110 MHz for command) shared with other services including SOS, EESS, and SRS and upper S-band (2360-2395 MHz for telemetry).

+[To be completed]

-4.2 Frequency bands under consideration for technical studies under this agenda item
+5.2 Frequency bands under consideration for technical studies under this agenda item